PapaTutuWawa/custom-xeps/xep-xxxx-communities.md

 ### Description

-A community's information is described by a `<information />` element containing information about the community.
+A community"s information is described by a `<information />` element containing information about the community.

 ```xml
 <information xmlns="proto:urn:xmpp:community:0">